madisondong/dong-code/README.md

 6. **Generate examples** - create code and demonstrations
 7. **Review and refine** - use Dong Code for editing and improvement

+## Acknowledgments
+This project is based on [Google Gemini CLI](https://github.com/google-gemini/gemini-cli) and [Qwen Code](https://github.com/QwenLM/qwen-code).
+We acknowledge and appreciate the excellent work of the Gemini CLI team and Qwen Code team.

 ## 📄 License